drllama07/PlanckDB/README.md

 4. You must do this for both `/client` and the main code.

-# For more information on how to use PLanck DB and for more implementation details:
+# For more information on how to use Planck DB and for more implementation details:
 ->  [PlanckDB-Documentation](documentation.md)

 # Projects ideas for testing Planck DB